 “He’s obviously now learning that the winning is easy,” said Rose, who played alongside Schauffele on Sunday.
 “He’s got a lot of weapons out there.
 I think probably one of his most unappreciated ones is his mentality.
 He’s such a calm guy out there.
 I don’t know what he’s feeling, but he certainly makes it look very easy.
 He plays with a freedom, which kind of tells you as a competitor that he’s probably not feeling a ton of the bad stuff.
 He’s got a lot of runway ahead and a lot of exciting stuff ahead, I’m sure.”

-In just a matter of nine weeks, Schauffele has re-written the narrative from being the nearly man who can’t close to being a bona fide Hall of Fame candidate.
+In just a matter of nine weeks, Schauffele has flipped the narrative from being the nearly man who can’t close to being a serious contender for PGA Tour Player of the Year and bona fide Hall of Fame candidate.
 He possesses both the Wanamaker Trophy and the Claret Jug and earned the distinction of Champion Golfer of the Year.
-The lid is off and now he and Schauffele are going to try to keep stacking majors.
+The lid is off and now Schauffele and Kaiser are going to try to keep stacking majors.